Mitigating Extrinsic Gender Bias for Bangla Classification Tasks: Abstract

 \section{Abstract}

-In this study, we investigate gender bias in Bangla pretrained language models, a largely under explored area in low-resource languages.
-To assess this bias, we applied gender-name swapping techniques to existing datasets, creating four manually annotated, task-specific datasets for sentiment analysis, toxicity detection, hate speech detection, and sarcasm detection.
-By altering names and gender-specific terms, we ensured these datasets were suitable for detecting and mitigating gender bias.
-We then proposed a joint loss optimization technique to mitigate gender bias across task-specific pretrained models.
+In this study, we investigate extrinsic gender bias in Bangla pretrained language models, a largely underexplored area in low-resource languages.
+To assess this bias, we construct four manually annotated, task-specific benchmark datasets for sentiment analysis, toxicity detection, hate speech detection, and sarcasm detection.
+Each dataset is augmented using nuanced gender perturbations, where we systematically swap gendered names and terms while preserving semantic content, enabling minimal-pair evaluation of gender-driven prediction shifts.
+We then propose \textit{RandSymKL}, a randomized debiasing strategy integrated with symmetric KL divergence and cross-entropy loss to mitigate the bias across task-specific pretrained models. \textit{RandSymKL} is a refined training approach to integrate these elements in a unified way for extrinsic gender bias mitigation focused on classification tasks.
 Our approach was evaluated against existing bias mitigation methods, with results showing that our technique not only effectively reduces bias but also maintains competitive accuracy compared to other baseline approaches.
-To promote further research, we have made both our implementation and datasets publicly available.\footnote{\url{https://github.com/sajib-kumar/Gender-Bias-Mitigation-From-Bangla-PLM}}
+To promote further research, we have made both our implementation and datasets publicly available.\footnote{\url{https://github.com/sajib-kumar/Mitigating-Bangla-Extrinsic-Gender-Bias}}